glouppe/info8010-deep-learning/lecture6.md

 # Region-based CNNs

-An alternative strategy to having a huge predefined set of box proposals, as in OverFeat or YOLO, is to rely on *region proposals* first extracted from the image.
+An alternative strategy to having a huge predefined set of box proposals is to rely on *region proposals* first extracted from the image.

 The main family of architectures following this principle are **region-based** convolutional neural networks:
 - (Slow) R-CNN (Girshick et al, 2014)